stbuehler/nodejs-dht-bencode/README.md

 # dht-bencode

-[bencode](http://bittorrent.org/beps/bep_0003.html#the-connectivity-is-as-follows "bencode reference") with Buffer()s from nodejs (as it is binary data, javascript string are not a good idea to handle it)
+[bencode](http://bittorrent.org/beps/bep_0003.html#the-connectivity-is-as-follows "bencode reference") with Buffer()s from nodejs (as it is binary data javascript strings are not a good way to handle it)

 ## install